 The RDN team is dedicated to the organization's mandate and is comprised of individuals from diverse backgrounds.
 We speak more than eleven languages, we come from around the world, and we are all committed to doing what we can to make sure rural communities thrive.

-Dee Ann began working with RDN as the inaugural Executive Director and led the team in this position for over 12 years, becoming the Chief Executive Officer in 2022.
+Dee Ann has been a driving force in rural Alberta for nearly three decades.
 After earning her B.Sc.
 (Biology) and M.Sc.
-(Plant Pathology) from Simon Fraser University, Dee Ann moved to Edmonton to work with Alberta Agriculture.
-Eventually, she joined private industry to manage the Alberta operation of Integrated Crop Management Services (ICMS), Inc. Later, she moved to the Alberta Research Council (now Alberta Innovates) where she worked first as a plant pathologist, and later in business development.
+(Plant Pathology) from Simon Fraser University, she moved to Edmonton to work with the Government of Alberta’s Ministry of Agriculture.
+She then joined private industry to manage the Alberta operation of Integrated Crop Management Services (ICMS), Inc. and later moved to the Alberta Research Council (now Alberta Innovates) where she worked first as a plant pathologist and later in business development.

-In 2004, she joined the newly formed Agricultural Research and Extension Council of Alberta (ARECA) as Executive Director, a position she held until she joined the (A)RDN.
+In 2004, Dee Ann joined the newly formed Agricultural Research and Extension Council of Alberta (ARECA) as Executive Director, a position she held until she joined the (A)RDN in 2009.
+Dee Ann has guided the rebranding and growth of the Rural Development Network from her position as Executive Director/ Chief Executive Officer.

-Dee Ann served as a member of the Agriculture and Food Council for several years, where she held roles such as Chair of Advancing Canadian Agriculture and Agri-Food and treasurer.
-She enjoys skiing, kayaking and hiking.
+In addition to her professional accomplishments, Dee Ann has also served as a member of the Agriculture and Food Council for several years, where she held roles such as Chair of Advancing Canadian Agriculture and Agri-Food and Treasurer.
+In her free time, she enjoys spending time with her husband at their cottage, as well as skiing, kayaking, and hiking.

 As Director of Operations, Lisa helps manage the RDN team in delivering its projects, capacity building work, events, and more for rural communities.
 She develops processes and strategies for effective community-focused operations, organizational growth, financial resilience, and continued progress towards RDN’s goals.
 She holds a Bachelor of Commerce from the University of Alberta, focusing on Strategic Management and Operations with a minor in Business Economics and Law.
 Lisa has completed a variety of additional training including Finance for Non-Finance Leaders, Project Management courses, Facilitation Skills, and Communication Strategies.
 Since 2017, she’s grown her skillset with RDN and strives to ensure that our team has what it needs to consistently and effectively deliver its work and continue to learn.